mirajsankdecha/Certificate-generator-react/README.md

 ## Introduction

-This project was developed during my internship period at Imbuesoft LLP under the guidance of Dr.Prakash Gujarati.
+This project was developed during my internship period at Imbuesoft LLP under the guidance of Dr. Prakash Gujarati.
 The internship provided valuable hands-on experience in ReactJS development and helped me enhance my skills in frontend web development.

 ## Installation

 To run the project locally, follow these steps:

-1. Clone the repository:
+1. Clone the repository.

-2. Navigate to the project directory:
+2. Navigate to the project directory.

-3. Install the dependencies:
+3. Install the dependencies.

 ## Usage

-1. Start the development server:
+1. Start the development server.

 2. Open your browser and visit `http://localhost:3000` to access the certificate generator.